Lucaz0619/Intelligent-Cafeteria-Self-Check-out/README.md

 make
 ./icsc
 ```

+For more information, please take a look at [WIKI](https://github.com/Lucaz0619/Intelligent-Cafeteria-Self-Check-out/wiki)!

 ## Contributors
 This project is developed by students of MSc Robotics and AI of the University of Glasgow, please feel free to contact us if you want to contribute!